 2. Seller's name: Enter the seller's full legal name exactly as it appears on the identification used to complete the sale.

-3. Seller's address: Enter the seller's address where they can be contacted by mail and/or telephone if there are problems with this bill of sale or any other documents related to this transaction that must be settled between you and the buyer.
-If no such address exists, enter your mailing address here instead, including city, state, and zip code.
+3. Seller's address: Enter the seller's address where they can be contacted by mail or telephone if there are problems with this bill of sale or any other documents related to this transaction that must be settled between you and the buyer.
+If no such address exists, enter your mailing address here, including city, state, and zip code.

 5. Vehicle details: Enter the year, make, model, and vehicle identification number (VIN) of the sold vehicle.